-Pathways course to guide students through The Furman Advantage
+Pathways course approved to guide students through The Furman Advantage

 Furman University faculty have voted to make Pathways, a two-year program central to The Furman Advantage, a graduation requirement for all students starting in Fall 2022.

 Pathways is a one-credit class each semester for first- and second-year students that builds a foundation of self-awareness, helping students learn who they are, what they value and where their interests lie.
 Sophomores also build a résumé, have an informational interview with an alumnus, and learn other career skills and how to tell their story.
 The program has been in a pilot phase with about a third of Furman’s students participating over the past four years.

 Pathways is led by faculty advisors and, for first-year students, upperclass peer mentors who help students think about what they want to do with their lives, how to integrate their academics, their engaged learning experiences such as study away, research and internships, and their career goals, said Michelle Horhota, associate dean for mentoring and advising and a professor of psychology who oversees the Pathways program.

 “With Pathways, we’ve created something unique in higher education, a program for all students that provides mentorship and reflection so students graduate ready for lives of purpose and accelerated careers,” said Furman President Elizabeth Davis.
 “Congratulations to Dr. Horhota and her team for their hard work in developing Pathways.”

 “I am thrilled that we will soon provide Pathways to all students,” Horhota said.
 “The student reflections collected during the pilot phase tell us we are giving students a foundation that helps them connect to resources, create community and make the most of their Furman experience.”

 In the pilot, students who participated in Pathways reported higher satisfaction scores for advising than students not in Pathways.
 The early data also suggest that Pathways benefits students from low-income families, first-generation college students and students of color in terms of